stats-432sp2018/stats-432sp2018.github.io/syllabus.md

 #### Cheating

 In previous years, I have caught students cheating on the exams.
 I did not enforce any penalty because the action did not help.
 Cheating, in my experience, occurs because students don't understand the material, so the result is usually a failing grade even before I impose any penalty and report the incident to the Dean's office.
 I carefully structure exams to make it so that I can catch these issues.
 I __will__ catch you, and it does not help.
-Do your own work and use the TA and me as resources.
+Do your own work, and use the TA and me as resources.
 If you are struggling, we are here to help.

+_If I suspect cheating, your case will be forwarded to the Dean's office.
+No questions asked._

 #### Title IX

-As your instructor, one of my responsibilities is to help create a safe learning environ- ment on our campus.
+As your instructor, one of my responsibilities is to help create a safe learning environment on our campus.
 Title IX and our own Sexual Misconduct policy prohibit sexual misconduct.
 If you have experienced sexual misconduct, or know someone who has, the University can help.
 If you are seeking help and would like to speak to someone confidentially, you can make an appointment with The Sexual Assault Crisis Service (SACS) at 812-855-8900; Counseling and Psychological Services (CAPS) at 812-855-5711; Confidential Victim Advocates (CVA) at 812-856-2469; or the IU Health Center at 812-855-4011.
-More information about available resources can be found at http://stopsexualviolence.iu.edu/help/index.html.
+More information about available resources can be found at [here](http://stopsexualviolence.iu.edu/help/index.html).
 It is also important that you know that federal regulations and University policy require me to promptly convey any information about potential sexual misconduct known to me to our campus’s Deputy Title IX Coordinator or IU’s Title IX Coordinator.
 In that event, they will work with a small number of others on campus to ensure that appropriate measures are taken and resources are made available to the student who may have been harmed.
 Protecting a student’s privacy is of utmost concern, and all involved will only share information with those that need to know to ensure the University can respond and assist.
 I encourage you to visit http://stopsexualviolence.iu.edu to learn more.